University of Indianapolis

 The University’s Center for Service Learning and Community Engagement connects students with volunteer opportunities that align with their education and career goals.
 Service learning is woven throughout the course curriculum and is a key component of academic life at University of Indianapolis.
 This integration of service learning mutually transforms both the academic landscape and the community, resulting in benefits including increased civic engagement, enriched student learning, enhanced sense of purpose, greater feeling of fulfillment, nurtured creativity, and promotion of problem-solving skills and social responsibility.

 The University’s motto “Education for Service” is put into practice through service learning classes that involve hands-on service projects as well as thousands of volunteer hours by students each semester in organizations in our community and around the world.
-In 2016-17, students logged 20,000 community service hours.
-University of Indianapolis has been nationally recognized through the Carnegie Foundation for the Advancement of Teaching’s Community Engagement Classification and has been listed on the President’s Higher Education Community Service Honor Roll through the Corporation for National & Community Service.
+Each year, students log 120,000 community service hours.
+UIndy has been nationally recognized through the Carnegie Foundation for the Advancement of Teaching’s Community Engagement Classification and has been listed on the President’s Higher Education Community Service Honor Roll through the Corporation for National & Community Service.

 From day one, the Professional Edge Center helps students—even those who haven’t decided on a major—identify career pathways, interact with business professionals and develop professional and interpersonal skills.
 The Professional Edge Center team is organized into sector experts, giving students the opportunity to work one-on-one with a career advisor dedicated to their field.
 This gives students a critical advantage over the competition, arming them with everything from field experience and job interview skills to ways to build their network while discovering more about themselves and the world around them.
 According to a student survey, 94 percent of grads said that the Professional Edge Center gave them an advantage in their careers.